nathanmazzapica/nathanmazzapica/README.md

 - 🔭 I’m currently working on [an online petting zoo](https://github.com/nathanmazzapica/pet-everyone)

-- 🌱 I’m currently learning **about concurrency and developing scalable backend architecture**
+- 🌱 I’m currently learning about **concurrency and site reliability under load**

 - 👨‍💻 All of my projects are available at [pending...](pending...)